spatialos/UnrealGDK/docs/content/porting-unreal-project-to-gdk.md

 1. Go to **Edit** > **Project Settings** > **Maps & Modes** and change the Game Default Map to match what's set for the Editor Startup Map.
 (This is a temporary requirement.)
 1. Close the Unreal Editor.
 1. Compile and run again with the same build configuration (new source files that require compilation will have been generated when you ran the Interop Code Generator).

-    > You may now have compilation errors in your *TypeBinding generated files from missing `#include`s.
-Identify what header file each class is missing, and add it to the DefaultEditorSpatialGDK.ini config file.
-    >
-    > For example, if you get the error `No reference to CameraAnim`, you need to add `StarterProjectPlayerController=Camera/CameraAnim.h` to `DefaultEditorSpatialGDK.ini`.

 ## Running your game
 1. In the Unreal Editor, on the toolbar, open the **Play** drop-down menu and check the box next to **Run Dedicated Server**.